JED National Mental Health Youth Advocacy Coalition Internship Program

 YAC brings together young mental health advocates in a brave space to drive change through education, policy advocacy, media, and storytelling.

-This six-week hybrid, paid internship trains undergraduate students in mental health advocacy and community outreach.
+This eight-week hybrid, paid internship trains undergraduate students in mental health advocacy and community outreach.
 Interns receive a structured curriculum, expert mentorship, and paid compensation to develop and launch their own strategic advocacy plans.

 Commitment:

-- Advocacy Days: September 3 – 4 in Washington, D.C.
-(In-person, optional)
+- Advocacy Days: July 20 – 23, 2026 in Washington, D.C. (in-person)

-*JED will provide travel and lodging for any selected interns residing outside the D.C. area.*
+- JED will provide travel and lodging for any selected interns residing outside the D.C. area.

 Eligibility: